Hippodamia convergens

 Hippodamia convergens, commonly known as the convergent lady beetle, is one of the most common lady beetles in North America and is found throughout the continent.
-Aphids form their main diet and they are used for the biological control of these pests.
+They tend to live a variety of habitats, including grasslands and forests.

+Female H. convergens can lay over 1000 eggs over the span of a few months during the spring or early summer.
+In some populations, the beetles may undergo diapause if there are limited food resources to delay reproduction.

+H. convergens eat soft-bodied insects, with aphids being the primary food resource.
+Aphids are a known pest, so the H. convergens has been used as a method to control aphids by releasing the beetles to act as a predator for the aphids.

 Range

-Convergent lady beetles are native to North America, but have also been imported and established in South America by importing beetles from California.
+Convergent lady beetles are native to North America, but have also been found in South America after they were imported from California.

+Habitat

+H. convergens tend to be more successful and more likely to survive to adulthood in warmer temperatures.

+In some areas, they gather on sunflower patches, having moved from wheat fields.
+They use the petioles of the sunflowers to hydrate, particularly in arid summer months.
+They populate grasslands, forests, agricultural fields, gardens, and national parks.

+These beetles have been shown to have a lower temperature tolerance of 6.5°C (approximately 43°F) and an upper temperature tolerance of 50°C (approximately 122°F).
+They have been found to achieve optimal reproductive and survival rates at 25.12°C (approximately 77°F) with a relative humidity of 63.78%.

 Life cycle

-The female lady beetle lays 200 to 300 eggs over several months during spring and early summer.
+The female lady beetle lays 200 to 1000 eggs over several months during spring and early summer.
 The eggs are small and spindle-shaped and are laid near the prey in upright batches of fifteen to thirty eggs.
 The larvae are dark and somewhat alligator-shaped.

 Once the larvae begin feeding, they grow quickly and molt four times over a period of up to a month.
+Larvae generally move between plants by traveling across leaves.
+However, they are able to travel via soil if the leaves cannot be crossed.
 The pupal stage lasts about a week and mating takes place soon after adult eclosion.
 If the food supply is abundant, the female may start laying within about a week of mating, but if it is scarce, she may wait for up to nine months.

-Biology
+Upon reaching the adult stage, females feed on fats and proteins for a week.
+This increases the production of juvenile hormone, helping the ovaries mature.
+This hormone also causes a behavior that results in long distance migration.

+In the western United States, these beetles may spend up to nine months in diapause in large groups in mountain valleys.
+Some populations have been shown to undergo diapause when nutrients are scarce, using limited food resources to develop fat bodies and postpone the onset of reproduction until they can find a consistent and sufficient food source.
+During diapause, adult females are known to actively engage in flight.